Ception/expo-local-docs-mcp/README.md

 ## ❓ FAQ

+**Q: How do I test npx execution?**
+A: Run `npx expo-local-docs-mcp` directly in your terminal.
+It should start the MCP server on stdio.

 **Q: Do I need the localhost:3002 server running?**
 A: No!
 That was the old v1.x architecture. v2.0 reads files directly.

 **Q: Can I delete the `.expo-cache` folder?**
 A: Yes!
 It will automatically rebuild (takes ~78ms first time).
+When using npx, cache is stored in the package installation directory.

 **Q: What happens if an .mdx file is missing?**
 A: The server gracefully skips it and continues indexing other files.

 **Q: Can I use this with Node.js instead of Bun?**
-A: Yes, but Bun is recommended for better performance.
-Change `command: "bun"` to `command: "node"` in your MCP config.

-**Q: Can I delete `.pnpm-store` or `pnpm-lock.yaml`?**
 A: Yes!
-This project uses Bun now.
-The old pnpm files are obsolete.
+The npm package is built to work with Node.js.
+Local development can use either Bun or Node.

+**Q: How big is the npm package?**
+A: ~4-5MB including all 958 Expo SDK docs.
+First startup takes ~78ms to build the search index.

 ## 📈 Indexed Content